ezyinfra/remote-jobs/company-profiles/ezyinfra-dev.md

-# EzyInfra
+# EzyInfra Dev

 ## Company Blurb
-EzyInfra is a leading **DevOps and Infrastructure Consulting Company** dedicated to empowering startups with innovative solutions in **DevSecOps** and **Site Reliability Engineering (SRE)**.
+EzyInfra Dev is a leading **DevOps and Infrastructure Consulting Company** dedicated to empowering startups with innovative solutions in **DevOps** and **Infrastructure**.
 Our mission is to simplify infrastructure management, enabling organizations to scale efficiently and securely while optimizing costs.
 With a focus on community-driven collaboration, we help businesses navigate their digital transformation journey.

 ## Company Size
 1-10 employees